-I admit it my husband and I am one of the few that enjoys Brussels Sprouts with vigor; with one exception, please do not attempt to serve me frozen Brussells Sprouts of any kind.
+I admit it my husband, and I am one of the few that enjoys Brussels Sprouts with vigor; with one exception, please do not attempt to serve me frozen Brussells Sprouts of any kind.
 I want them fresh as can be.
-The taste of fresh compared to frozen is immensely different to me and my better half.
+The taste of fresh compared to frozen is immensely different from me and my better half.

 Roasted Brussels Sprouts with Parmesan Cheese Sauce is one of the easiest side dishes to make too!
 It’s as simple as cleaning up fresh Brussels Sprouts, halving them, adding a bit of olive oil, placing them in the metal pan, seasoning them, and pan-roasting them on the stovetop until they are lightly caramelized on the outer edges, then add the Parmesan Cheese Sauce and cook the Brussels Sprouts a few more moments.
 How simple is that?

-These Brussels Sprouts are so flavorful tasting, even if you aren’t fond of plain Brussels Sprouts you might find yourself loving this recipe.
-Trust me I have turned a few Brussels Sprout enemies into fans with this recipe.
-That’s an awesome feeling too, just knowing they didn’t like them at all until they tasted my recipe for Roasted Brussels Sprouts with Parmesan Cheese Sauce.
+These Brussels Sprouts are so flavorful tasting.
+Even if you aren’t fond of plain Brussels Sprouts, you might find yourself loving this recipe.
+Trust me; I have turned a few Brussels Sprout enemies into fans with this recipe.
+That’s an excellent feeling, too, just knowing they didn’t like them at all until they tasted my recipe for Roasted Brussels Sprouts with Parmesan Cheese Sauce.
 That’s a total win in my book.

 Purchasing Brussels Sprouts

 Hint: Feel free to make your own Homemade Alfredo Cheese sauce if desired.
-I usually do during the holidays, but I wanted a recipe so that Mom’s and Dad’s could get out of the kitchen a little faster to spend time with their children.
+I usually do it during the holidays, but I wanted a recipe so that moms and dads could get out of the kitchen a little faster to spend time with their children.

 - 2-3 tablespoons Olive Oil Organic